bibanon/bibanon/Gamergate.md

 This is a community-editable report on the shitstorm unleashed by the Zoe Quinn scandal.
 The scandal had severe implications on the video game journalism industry, and even revealed a troubling insight into the power of forum moderators as gatekeepers of information.

 In response, major online communities launched united campaigns to protest the scandal, in a unique new way; attempting to bring public opinion on their side of the fence.
-Extremist reactionaries were called to battle to oppose them, and the war began.
+And once extremist reactionaries were called to battle to oppose them, the war began.

 ---